topofocus/arcadedb/README.md

  # replaces the hash with a My::Names Object
 ```

-The **third Layer** implements a low level access to the database API.
+The **Base Layer** implements a low level access to the database API.

 ```ruby